Ouvrage Mont Agel

 Ouvrage Mont Agel is a work (gros ouvrage) of the Maginot Line's Alpine extension, the Alpine Line, also called the Little Maginot Line.
 The 1930s ouvrage was built in and around the earlier mountaintop Fortress of Mont Agel.
 The ouvrage forms a backup to the main curtain of Alpine Line forts, and was not initially planned as part of the Alpine Line proper.
 Its intended function was primarily to provide heavy, long-range artillery support from a location well to the rear of the line.
 However, the planned 145mm heavy guns were never installed.
 Its site on Mont Agel, at an altitude of 1118 m, is the highest point in the vicinity of Nice and Menton and commands the entire coastline, as well as the approaches from Sospel to the north.
 The site is now occupied by Base Aérienne 943 of the French Air Force and functions as an air defense control station.

 Description

 The ouvrage consists of three entry blocks (including a terminal for an aerial tram) with a guard block, one infantry block, two artillery blocks and one observation block facing Italy.
-The mountaintop position is unusual in having two 75mm gun turrets: due to restricted fields of fire, most Alpine ouvrages had their guns in casemates.
+The mountaintop position is unusual in having two 75 mm gun turrets: due to restricted fields of fire, most Alpine ouvrages had their guns in casemates.
 Mont Agel, with its commanding site, could make appropriate use of turreted guns.
-A 145mm gun turret was planned, but not built.
+A 145 mm gun turret was planned, but not built.